- How to Recover Deleted Partition on Windows 10

 - Type select disk x (replace x with the number of the storage device with the missing partition).

 - Type list volume and press Enter to list all volumes on the selected storage device.

 - Type select volume x (replace x with the number of the missing partition).

-- Type assign letter=Z to assign the specified drive letter to the missing partition (you can choose any drive letter that’s not already assigned to a device or drive).
+- Type select volume x to assign the specified drive letter to the missing partition (you can choose any drive letter that’s not already assigned to a device or drive).

 You should now see the missing partition listed alongside your other drives.

-Recover Deleted Partition Using the Disk Management Utility
+Method 2: Recover Lost Partition Using the Disk Management Utility

 Follow these steps to recover a lost partition using the Disk Management utility: